crewdigi/react-js/readme.md

 Make an app written with React or React Native with the following features:

-* Fork this repo
-* Create a react project structure inside
 * Authenticate with Twitter OAuth
 * Display timeline or tweets (from current user and users that he/she follows)
 * Post tweet